irsaairshad/webcode/thesis-mern/README.md

 # Thesis Submission System — MERN Stack

+A full-stack web application for managing the academic thesis/paper submission and review process.
+Built with the MERN stack (MongoDB, Express.js, React.js, Node.js), this system supports three user roles: Author, Reviewer, and Admin, each with a dedicated panel and set of permissions.

+✨ Features
+👤 Author

+Register with academic profile (university, address, blood group) Submit thesis papers (PDF or DOCX, up to 16MB)
+Track submission status in real time (Submitted > Under Review > Accepted / Rejected) View full paper details

+🔍 Reviewer

+Register with professional profile (qualification, specialization) View assigned papers from the Admin
+Submit detailed review reports with a decision (Accept / Reject / Accept with Revision) Automatic workload cap (max 5 active assignments by default)

+🛠️ Admin

+View and manage all submitted papers
+Assign reviewers to papers (with duplicate and workload checks) Search and browse all registered users
+Create the first admin account via a setup script

+🔐 Authentication and Security

+JWT-based authentication with 7-day token expiry Passwords hashed using bcryptjs
+Role-based route protection on both frontend and backend Protected API endpoints using custom Express middleware

 ## Tech Stack
 - **M** — MongoDB (database)
 - **E** — Express.js (backend framework)